-A farmer is someone who works under the umbrella of agriculture, producing a variety of food products for human and animal consumption.
-There are several kinds of farmers ranging from farmers who raise animals to farmers who grow crops.
+A farmer works under the umbrella of agriculture, producing a variety of food products for human and animal consumption.
+There are several kinds of farmers, ranging from farmers who raise animals to farmers who grow crops.

 What does a Farmer do?

 A farmer's main goal is to produce a good crop and/or healthy animals in order to make a living and to feed the population.